Script for Adobe InDesign

-Current choices may be saved and restored later.
-Select from the Load drop-down list to choose saved settings, which will then update the current choices.
-Click the Delete button and the saved settings selected in the Load drop-down list will be permanently removed.
-Click the Save button, provide a name for the settings, and the current choices will be preserved.
+The current options may be saved and restored later.
+Select from the Load drop-down list to choose saved settings, and the current options are updated.
+Click the Delete button, and the saved settings selected in the Load drop-down list are permanently removed.
+Click the Save button, provide a name for the settings, and the current options are preserved.
 If the name already exists, the user may choose to replace the saved settings.
 Or click the checkbox Replace settings, and choose the settings to replace.

-For help installing scripts, see How to install and use scripts in Adobe Creative Cloud applications.
+For help installing scripts, see How to Install and Use Scripts in Adobe Creative Cloud Applications.

 IMPORTANT: by downloading any of the scripts on this page you agree that the software is provided without any warranty, express or implied.
 USE AT YOUR OWN RISK.
 Always make backups of important data.